Yaashhh/Time-forecasting-on-Sales-Data-from-Travel-Agency/README.md

 Time Forecasting of Travel Sales data using Facebook Prophet and anomalies package by Business Science

-The forecasting travel sales document contains all the necessary guidlines for project.
+The forecasting travel sales document contains all the necessary guidelines for project.